Ayahuasca Ceremony in Peru | Information & Travel guide

 Note that the preparation is boiled for 12 hours in about 50 liters of water.
 And while it is being prepared, it is accompanied by shamanic chants known in the Amazon as Icaros.
 It is also accompanied by tobacco puffs while asking for specific intentions.
 Both the songs and the intentions are invocations to the spirit of Ayahuasca.
 The 50 liters of the initial preparation is reduced to only 2 liters of Ayahuasca.
 The end result is a liquid with a viscous texture and a reddish-ocher color.
 This is one of the many ways to prepare, but everything will depend on the Shaman and his traditional methods.

 The effects of this medicinal infusion can vary greatly depending on the patient, the set and setting, and the dosage.
 But of one thing you can be sure, the effects produce a before and after in most users.
-Whether you get deep spiritual insights, insight into your relationships, or a connection to nature, the universe, and your own psyche.
+Effects can range from deep spiritual insights, insight into your relationships, or a connection to nature, the universe, and your own psyche.
 Many believe that it helps you reach states of enlightenment, where you approach new understandings of either the sentimental or material dimension of your life.
 But you shouldn’t get carried away either, as there can also be bad experiences.

 The sessions are usually accompanied by intense hallucinations and an altered perception of reality.
 Time and space seem to alter and you will see your emotions become much more intense in the process.
 The effects of the infusion can last between 4 to 8 hours, but this will depend a lot on the dosage and preparation of the medicine.
 Furthermore, contrary to common belief, undertaking this experience requires a great deal of preparation.
 It is true that not all the available ceremonies offer the necessary guidance and preparation, but if you can do it, it is recommended that you do so.